 Tahquamenon and Beyond: Michigan’s Best Quiet Winter Recreation Spots

-Interest in quiet winter recreation – think snowshoeing, cross-country skiing and winter camping – led to recent improvements at Tahquamenon Falls State Park.
+Interest in quiet winter recreation – think snowshoeing, cross-country skiing and winter camping – is on the rise.

-The demand for a way to enjoy a beautiful Michigan winter day (or night) in peace and quiet got us thinking about other places around the state that offer the same sort of experience.
-If you enjoy hearing your own thoughts and being outside in the state’s frosty temps, here are some other great spots to check out.
+If you’re looking for a way to enjoy a beautiful Michigan winter day (or night) in peace and quiet, here are some great spots to check out.

 - Fumee Lake Natural Area in the Upper Peninsula’s Dickinson County has trails that vary in length, difficulty and terrain, suitable for snow shoeing and cross country skiing.